-Ms. Chaverri presently serves a wide range of clients– from entrepreneurs, corporate officers and directors, nonprofit organizations and small start-ups — to large multinational companies in a number of different industries.
+Ms. Chaverri presently serves a wide range of clients– from national and local banks and multinational companies to entrepreneurs, corporate officers and directors, nonprofit organizations and small start-ups.
 Ms. Chaverri represents clients serving the banking, financial services, government contract supply and services, residential and commercial real estate management, construction and development, retail, supply chain and media industries.

 - Achieved a remarkable victory for an individual targeted by the Securities and Exchange Commission in an enforcement action brought by the SEC in federal district court in Massachusetts;